Maternal, Child Health and HIV/AIDS Educator

 Learn more about the Volunteer experience in Zambia: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Peace Corps Zambia welcomes couples serving together during service.
-For any couples to be considered, your partner must apply and qualify for one of the following projects:
+For any couples to be considered, your partner must qualify for and be invited to one of the following projects:

 - Maternal, Child Health and HIV/AIDS Educator